How Uber and Lyft Skirted State Law to Avoid Paying Employees

 Ride-sharing companies are a modern means to take advantage of drivers and passengers alike.
-Their business model is one that does not work in CA state law, nor often for those involved.
+Their business model does not work in CA state law, nor often for those involved.
 Companies like Uber and Lyft are well known for their involvement in many untoward occasions.
 They have been accused of defrauding their employee drivers of fees, calling them independent contractors to escape paying work comp and other insurances.

 The Conflict Over AB5.

-The bill championed by state Democrats put in place legal protections for so called "contract employees" working part time for companies such as Uber and Lyft.
+The bill championed by state Democrats put in place legal protections for so-called "contract employees" working part-time for companies such as Uber and Lyft.
 The bill is sweeping in its protections and directly challenges the model established by Uber and Lyft.
 See below for just some of the bill's protections:

 The bill would provide that for purposes of the provisions of the Labor Code, the Unemployment Insurance Code, and the wage orders of the Industrial Welfare Commission, a person providing labor or services for remuneration shall be considered an employee rather than an independent contractor unless the hiring entity demonstrates that the person is free from the control and direction of the hiring entity in connection with the performance of the work, the person performs work that is outside the usual course of the hiring entity’s business, and the person is customarily engaged in an independently established trade, occupation, or business.
 The bill, notwithstanding this provision, would provide that any statutory exception from employment status or any extension of employer status or liability remains in effect, and that if a court rules that the 3-part test cannot be applied, then the determination of employee or independent contractor status shall be governed by the test adopted in S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations (1989) 48 Cal.3d 341 (Borello).

-What Does this Mean for Me As An Uber Victim Or Passenger?
+What Does This Mean For Me As An Uber Victim Or Passenger?

-When the state of California announced it was enforcing the rules of AB5 for ride-sharing companies, there was a major public conflict.
+When California announced it was enforcing the rules of AB5 for ride-sharing companies, there was a major public conflict.
 Both Uber and Lyft threatened to pull their businesses out of the state.
 The two companies also filed an urgent legal appeal against the state's law.
-As a result, An appeals court granted a temporary reprieve, allowing the companies to operate.
+As a result, An appeals court granted a reprieve, allowing the companies to operate.
 The court is hearing oral arguments in the case in mid-October.

 The companies threatened that if the state enforces AB5, they may switch their models to include franchise-style operations in the state.
-This would include a bit more oversight, including franchises that would then act as middlemen between the ride-sharing company and the drivers.
+This would include more oversight, including franchises that would then act as middlemen between the ride-sharing company and the drivers.
 However, none of the proposals solve the underlying issues of Uber and Lyft's abusive company models.
 To be sure, this is nowhere near the end of the conflict over the role of these companies.

 About The Author.

 This is why Ehline gets to the bottom of how the companies operate and some of their abuses.
-For more information keep reading below.
+For more information, keep reading below.
 Ehline also runs a blog with his legal musings here.
 Ride-share companies like Uber and Lyft are among his favorite topics to write about.
 The reason is simple.
 They are well known.
 The two companies have a large foothold in every state and every major city.
-The issues caused by them are well publicized.
+The issues caused by them are well-publicized.
 And the fight currently raging in the state of California is among the sharpest in the nation.
-By exposing some of the abusive practices, attorney Ehline and his team hope to further illuminate what is so far a hidden subject.
+By exposing some of the abusive practices, attorney Ehline and his team hope to illuminate further what is so far a hidden subject.